 However with increasing demands on her time, Beverly and Gerry rarely spend time together, and she’s more of the breadwinner than him.
 She also has less time with their kids, Maggie and Andy.
-Gerry often has to care for them himself – when the housekeeper off duty – and juggle his working life round hers.
+Gerry often has to care for them himself – when the housekeeper off duty – and juggle his working life around hers.

 Beverly’s sudden rise to fame putting her marriage at risk, with the repercussions from one huge fight leading to him leaving her.
 As Gerry’s not exactly thrilled by it all… and if you want to know what happens next, tune into this movie.

-It was hard to believe this as a 1960s film, particularly as the Cold War drama The Manchurian Candidate (1962) came out the year before (with Day’s one time screen partner Frank Sinatra).
+It was hard to believe this as a 1960s film, particularly as the Cold War drama The Manchurian Candidate (1962) came out the year before (with Day’s one-time screen partner Frank Sinatra).
 The Innocents (1961) was two years before, both these films a complete contrast to this one, despite their genre.

 However, it does feel like very much a Doris Day movie, even if this intended initially for Judy Holliday.
-Garner and Day have a wonderful on-screen chemistry.
-This screen pairing were delightful to watch.
+Garner and Day have wonderful on-screen chemistry.
+This screen pairing was delightful to watch.
 It is hard not to notice this talented pair’s professional affection for each other.
 Garner and Day made a credible couple in all their scenes, with them both bringing out the best in each other.

 In their romantic, dramatic or comic scenes or those scenes where they were at loggerheads, you always felt their strong on-screen rapport.
-This in their natural performances showing love, frustration and exasperation as required by the script.
+This is in their natural performances showing love, frustration and exasperation as required by the script.
 Both sharing the limelight and bringing out their and their screen partner’s strengths, they shine and dazzle as a screen couple.